Carlnaza/dev-profile-generator/README.md

-                ## README Generator
+                # README.md Generator

                 ## Description
-                An application that prompts the developer questions and automatically generates a README.md file from the responses.
+                An app that automates the creation of README.md files for Developers.

                 ## Table Of Contents
                 null